Tommyshub/restaurant/readme.md

 I found no other errors when scanning my templates.
 I scanned both with manual input and directly with the rendered html on the paths I could.
 I ignored problems regarding bad values due to the jinja syntax.

+I also scanned all the css files and there I found no errors except for a warning about unknown vendor extensions which is a bug in the wc3 validator.

 ## Known Bugs

 ### Form validation on checkout page